 - Join an environmental pressure group with a good track record in influencing politicians on critical issues such as taking steps to restrict fuel use dramatically.

-*.Adapted with permission from Mayer Hillman (with Tina Fawcett) How we can save the planet, Penguin Books, 2004
+*.Adapted with permission from Dr. Mayer Hillman (with Tina Fawcett) How we can save the planet, Penguin Books, 2004

-Well, we cannot least try.
+Well, we can at least try.
+Starting here!

 Ever tried.
 Ever failed.
 No matter.
 Try again.
 Fail again.
 Fail better.